stevenlawton/stevenlawton/CV.md

 ## Summary

-I’m a seasoned Software Developer with a broad technical background spanning backend systems, infrastructure, and full-stack development.
-With experience across sectors including retail, fintech, Web3, and publishing, I’ve built everything from real-time payment systems and API onboarding platforms to machine learning pipelines for image recognition on medieval manuscripts.
+I’m a seasoned Software Developer with a strong technical background across backend systems, infrastructure, and full-stack product delivery.
+I’ve worked in domains including fintech, retail, Web3, and publishing — building everything from real-time payment systems and internal developer platforms to API onboarding workflows and machine learning pipelines for historical manuscript classification.

-My recent focus has been on GoLang microservices, Kubernetes deployments, and developer experience tooling — often working in high-autonomy roles where delivery and pragmatic problem-solving are key.
-I’ve contributed to open-source projects and frequently refactor or rebuild my own long-running personal tools as my skillset evolves.
+Recently, I’ve focused on GoLang microservices, Kubernetes-based deployments, and improving developer experience through tooling and automation.
+I regularly contribute to open-source projects and maintain a suite of personal systems that I evolve as my tech stack grows — often rewriting and optimising them to meet new performance or infrastructure goals.

-Equally comfortable pair programming or leading delivery, I bring a mix of technical depth, delivery focus, and a long history of adapting to whatever a team or system needs.
-Outside of work, I volunteer as a Beaver Scout Leader, helping young people build life skills through adventure and teamwork.
+Comfortable pair programming, working independently, or leading delivery, I adapt quickly to new contexts and requirements.
+I bring technical depth, strong execution, and a pragmatic mindset to any team.
+Outside of work, I volunteer as a Beaver Scout Leader, helping young people build confidence, life skills, and a sense of adventure.

 ## Skills